VipulBarjatya/VipulBarjatya/README.md

 [![Website Badge](https://img.shields.io/badge/WebSite-Vipul-green)](https://github.com/VipulBarjatya)
 [![Website Badge](https://img.shields.io/badge/StackOverflow-Vipul-yellow)](https://stackoverflow.com/users/19402440/vipul-jain)

-I'm
-Front End Devloper
+Front End Devloper |
 I'm a multi talented human having experience in diffrent range of disciplines.
 I don’t like to define myself by the work I’ve done.
 I define myself by the work I want to do.
 Skills can be taught, personality is inherent.
 I prefer to keep learning, continue challenging myself, and do interesting things that matter.
-I'm a creative and artistic person who enjoys technology.
 One of my passions is Front End Engineering, and I enjoy creating beautiful web applications and performant products with delightful user experiences.
 I am currently an intern at Edureka Full Stack.

 ![Visitor Count](https://profile-counter.glitch.me/vipulbarjatya/count.svg)